 There are many reasons that an industry may be considered high risk, and that’s true of tech support.
-There’s a higher risk of chargebacks, riskier card-not-present transactions are common due to remote service, and it’s an easy industry for scammers to pose as legitimate businesses.
+High risk industries aren’t just the “vice” industries like adult entertainment or marijuana.
+In the case of tech support, there’s a higher risk of chargebacks, riskier card-not-present transactions are common due to remote service, and it’s an easy industry for scammers to pose as legitimate businesses.

 Regarding chargebacks, industries that provide a service instead of a tangible product often face higher chargebacks, as customers may not agree that the service was performed as they expected.
 Services are also a common target of “friendly fraud,” where a customer authorizes a charge and then later claims it was not authorized.